Jouxtens-Mézery

 Jouxtens-Mézery is a municipality in the district of Lausanne in the canton of Vaud in Switzerland.

-It is a suburb of the city of Lausanne.
+It is a suburb of the city of Lausanne, comprising the neighbourhoods of Jouxtens and Mézery.

 History

 Jouxtens is first mentioned in 1185 as Jotens.
 Mézery is first mentioned in 929 as Masiriaco.
+The remains of a large roman villa have been found in Mézery, complete with baths and coins from the reigns of Augustus to Constantine.
+Viticulture has been practised since the 10th century.

+A railway station opened in the municipality in 1887, as a simple stop on the Lausanne–Échallens–Bercher line.
+The station was originally known as Jouxtens-Cery, but was renamed Jouxtens-Mézery around 1900.
+Between 1964 and 2020, there was a second station in the municipality, on the same line, with the name Le Lussex.

+Jouxtens-Mézery was unaffected by the changes to the composition of the district of Lausanne on 31 August 2006, remaining part of that district.

 Geography

+Jouxtens-Mézery is located in the suburbs of the city of Lausanne and consists of the neighbourhoods of Jouxtens (525 m above sea level) and Mézery (555 m above sea level) on the slope above Renens.
+It lies some 4 km north-west of the centre of the city.
+Neighboring municipalities of Jouxtens-Mézery are Romanel-sur-Lausanne, Prilly, Renens, Crissier and an exclave of Lausanne.

-Jouxtens-Mézery has an area, As of 2009, of 1.93–1.92 km2 (depending on calculation method).
+The municipality has an area, As of 2009, of 1.93–1.92 km2 (depending on calculation method).
 Of this area, 0.79 km2 or 40.9% is used for agricultural purposes, while 0.21 km2 or 10.9% is forested.
 Of the rest of the land, 0.92 km2 or 47.7% is settled (buildings or roads).

 Of the built up area, housing and buildings made up 35.2% and transportation infrastructure made up 8.8%.
 Power and water infrastructure as well as other special developed areas made up 2.1% of the area Out of the forested land, 7.8% of the total land area is heavily forested and 3.1% is covered with orchards or small clusters of trees.
 Of the agricultural land, 33.7% is used for growing crops and 3.6% is pastures, while 3.6% is used for orchards or vine crops.

-The municipality was part of the Lausanne District until it was dissolved on 31 August 2006, and Jouxtens-Mézery became part of the new district of Lausanne.

-The town is located in the suburbs of Lausanne.
-Jouxtens-Mézery consists of the two villages Jouxtens (525 m above sea level) and Mézery (555 m above sea level) on the slope above Renens.
-Neighboring municipalities of Jouxtens-Mézery are Romanel-sur-Lausanne, Prilly, Renens, Crissier and an exclave of Lausanne.